tangentsoft/pidp8i/doc/os8-run.md

-The rest of the line is passed uninterpreted to the OS/8 keyboard monitor with the expectation that the command will return to the monitor command level and the command prompt, "`.`" will result.
+The rest of the line is passed uninterpreted to the OS/8 keyboard monitor with the expectation that the command will return to the monitor command level and the command prompt, "`.`" will be produced.

 ### `pal8` -- Run OS/8 PAL-8 assembler